markhoney/mark.honeychurch.org/docs/blog/skepticism/2021/06/23/ufos/index.md

 Promises of new evidence coming to light are not new.
 Since the 1950s, UFO believers have talked about how it’s only a matter of time before the government releases proof of UFOS, and they have hoped for a president that might do this for them.
 Despite these presidents coming to power, including JFK and more recently Donald Trump, no such trove has been forthcoming.

 This is something I see not just with UFO believers, but with a lot of people who have unproven beliefs.
 I’ve met with an acupuncturist who claimed that solid evidence that acupuncture works would be published soon - it’s now five years later, and it hasn’t happened yet.
-Vaccine deniers are constantly pushing “whistleblowers” in front of the camera to talk about cover-ups and the dangers of vaccination, and promising damning evidence.
+Vaccine deniers are constantly pushing "whistleblowers" in front of the camera to talk about cover-ups and the dangers of vaccination, and promising damning evidence.
 Unsurprisingly they always turn out to be lying, and the evidence is always a damp squib - either made up, or misrepresenting innocent documents.

 But for many people this promise of evidence coming soon is enough.
 Just hearing someone say that the evidence exists, and that its release is imminent, gets translated into their minds into proof that the evidence is there, and that the strange idea the evidence is supposed to prove is real.
 They won’t think to set a calendar reminder for 6 months’ time to check up on whether this proof ever materialises, instead they’ll jump the gun and use the promise of the evidence to back up the belief they already hold.
 We should always be skeptical of people who make these kinds of promises, and make sure we hold them to account.